 By Ken Cline

 Language pertaining to the interests of future generations is found in dozens of international agreements and proclamations.
-From the original definition of sustainable development in the Brundtland Report to the treaties signed in Rio 20 years ago, safeguarding the interests of future generations has been a central tenet of international environmental law and sustainable development.
+From the original definition of sustainable development in the Brundtland Report to the treaties signed in Rio 20 years ago, safeguarding the interests of future generations has been a central tenet of international environmental law practice and sustainable development.
 Sometimes expressed as the concept of “intergenerational equity” – this sense of trusteeship is key to international environmental law.
 But how do you adequately represent the interests of people who, by definition, only exist in the future?

 One of the big battles in the current negotiations in Rio is the idea of creating a High Commissioner for Future Generations within the UN system to act as an ombudsman for the interests of the unborn.
 I have thought about the challenge of representing future generations a lot over the years and although I think an ombudsman is great start, it is going to be difficult to obtain and will only partially solve the problem.
 However, we already have a good proxy for future generations – youth.
 More than anyone else alive today, they can best represent this particular stakeholder’s interests.
 Youth has a special stake in the future that most of the negotiating delegates simply do not have – they will be there to live it.
 This fact was well captured by the t-shirts at the Copenhagen climate negotiations that read “How old will you be in 2050?”
 Almost none of the negotiators will be around in 2050, but today’s youth will be and they will be living with the consequences of the negotiator’s inaction and that is something not to be overlooked.